 On an annual basis, paved roads are visually inspected by trained personnel.
 Roads are divided into sections and the typical defects in each section are recorded.
 This data is then prepared for entry into the computerized pavement management program.

 The various types of pavement defects (cracks, etc.) are assigned three different levels of seriousness and each level is assigned a numerical score.
 Thus, a pavement section with widespread alligator cracking and mild rutting might receive a score of 200 points for the cracking and only 40 points for the rutting.
 Since there are seven different types of pavement defects, each with three levels of seriousness, a detailed analysis can be generated by the system.

 Phase III - Rehabilitation Projects

 The Pavement Management System is an extremely effective management tool.
 Since its selection of projects is based on hard data, the possibility of biased judgment is reduced.
-The County Budget Committee and other officials can readily understand the report produced by the system, thereby greatly facilitating their decision making process.
+County officials can readily understand the report produced by the system, thereby greatly facilitating their decision making process.

 Current Pavement Condition

 An analysis of the overall pavement condition of county roads can be performed with the pavement management system and compared to Oregon State Highway Division standards.
-For 2015 the condition of paved roads in Jackson County is depicted in the following pie chart:
+For 2021 the condition of paved roads in Jackson County was:

 By conducting yearly condition assessments, county managers can determine whether they are gaining or losing ground in their efforts to provide high quality paved roads to all who use them.